- Spend the night at a luxe-glamping site under the starriest of night skies.

 Breakfast like a king and perhaps throw a pot or two at Australia’s oldest working pottery before hitting the road again.

 The sister towns of Echuca-Moama are steeped in history and a meander along the Murray Esplanade reveals a whole assembly of heritage buildings now playing host to vibrant shops and cafes.
 Alongside a living, breathing backdrop of ancient river gums and the ebb and flow of the Murray River you’ll find a fleet of vintage paddle steamers, the largest operational collection in the world.
-Take a leisurely cruise along the river on the legendary PS Emmy Lou or linger a while longer, hire a houseboat and see where the river takes you.
+Take a leisurely cruise along the river onboard a Murray River Paddlesteamer, or linger a while longer with a multi-day cruise on the legendary PS Emmy Lou.
+You can even hire a houseboat to discover the Mighty Murray yourself and see where the river takes you.

-Petrolheads can find their grove at the National Holden Motor Museum, which plays homage to the superstar of the Australian motor industry.
+Petrolheads can find their groove at the National Holden Motor Museum, which plays homage to the superstar of the Australian motor industry.

 Day 3: Echuca/Moama – Yarrawonga/Mulwala